nyartcc/application-StatsBot/README.md

 # vNew York ARTCC - Statsbot
-A many-armed bot to publish stats from the database to Slack and satistics tables.
+A many-armed bot to publish stats from the database to Slack and statistics tables.

 ## Count Members
 This script counts members, visitors and LOA members and publish them to Slack once per week.